Vitamin D and Seasonal Affective Disorder Symptoms

 The primary outcome of the study involved results from the "Structured Interview Guide for the Hamilton Depression Rating Scale, Seasonal Affective Disorders" (SIGH-SAD).
 Various secondary outcomes were measured including the World Health Organization-Five Well-being Index (WHO-5), 25(OH)D (a measure vitamin D levels in the blood), weight, waist circumference, blood pressure and absenteeism from work.

 Unfortunately, researchers found that vitamin D supplementation had an insignificant effect on both primary and secondary outcomes.
-In other words, the researchers found that vitamin D supplemention didn't help with SAD symptoms.
-Of note, and as conceeded by the researchers, there were some serious limitations with the study.
+In other words, the researchers found that vitamin D supplementation didn't help with SAD symptoms.
+Of note, and as conceded by the researchers, there were some serious limitations with the study.
 Most notably, the study was underpowered with a mere 34 people completing the study.
 Additionally, researchers weren't able to examine vitamin D supplementation in people who had low levels of vitamin D in their blood or low 25(OH)D.

 This Danish study along with all the research done so far reinforces how little we know about SAD.
 In particular, we don't know how light therapy works to improve symptoms of SAD.
 On a related note, more research needs to be done on the use of antidepressants to treat SAD, too.